 FRANCE & BELGUIM

-NOTE: The work in Belgium has mostly been tied to the work in France.
+BELGIUM: The work in Belgium has mostly been tied to the work in France.
 For a few years in the 1960s and 70s the staff was divided, with Belgium coupled with the French provinces of Alsace and Lorraine.
 However, they were soon combined into one staff again.
-In French speaking countries, the preachers are referred to by the friends and by each other as "servants," whereas Americans use the word "worker."
+In French speaking countries, the preachers are referred to by the friends and by each other as "servants," where the North Americans use the term"worker."

 A 1917 newspaper reported: “In the summer of 1908 the sect had made such progress that a village at Crocknacrieve in Co.
 Fermanagh, were astonished, by the arrival in their midst of an international convention.
 There were 1,000 men and women evangelists who gathered there from all parts of the United Kingdom, besides travelling from France, Germany, Spain, Australia, the United States, South Africa, and New Zealand.
 They stayed there for a couple of weeks, living in tents in a great camp, which was conducted on communistic lines.
 The men did the cooking, tailoring, repairing, etc., while the women looked after other domestic duties.” ( July 19, 1917, p6, Impartial Reporter)